 So, what can we do about this?

-How can we kick start a period with PCOS?
+How can you kick start your period with PCOS?

 1. Be Patient